Bill Hocker | Jul 19, 2018 on: Napa Strategic Plan

 In the discussion of land use policies by the BOS in their Jun 19th, 2018 meeting, in the wake of the Measure C election, Sup Wagenknecht led off the discussion, after acknowledging the quadrennial joy of getting to ask for a job back and hearing from his bosses, with a very clear-headed analysis about the importance of Measure C based on listening to voters.
 The initiative, as he saw it from their standpoint, was not a vote about the somewhat confusing technicalities of the measure.
 Their yes vote seemed to be saying "I'm upset about all this change that is happening in napa, all this development".
 It was a plebiscite on the many development issues that have pitted residents against developers, including the winery industry, over the past few years.
 Yes on C was a proxy for a vote of concern over the pace of that development.
 And it was a vote about whether residents would have a say in the process to address that concern.

 Sup.
 Dillon proposed a deliberative process be set up to discuss the broader issues that underlay the negativity and anger that were a part of the Measure C campaign.
 She cited successful community deliberative processes: GRAC, General Plan update, the Flood Control project.
-She suggested a third party facilitator, with working groups and the use perhaps of something like "Crowdfire" to identify the the challenging facing the county and to seek an answer to the question "What is the carrying capacity of Napa County?"
+She suggested a third party facilitator, with working groups and the use perhaps of something like "Crowdfire" to identify the challenges facing the county and to seek an answer to the question "What is the carrying capacity of Napa County?"
 A 50-50 spit over the future direction of Napa County is not sustainable.
 And decisions need to be science based, a refrain that would be heard again and again.
 (She didn't mention APAC or the Walt Ranch hearings, the two deliberative processes that convinced the citizens of Napa County that change was only possible through the initiative process.)

 Sup.
 Gregory wanted some leadership from the Board before the community commission was convened with a restart of the Board's Strategic Planning Sessions that seemed to go nowhere last year.